kkarad/templar/README.md

 COMPLETED

+# read default release template from configuration file and print it as json
+# Template impl: print a dummy template from a release
 # create empty implementation api for release templates
 # make all tests independent - override home_dir on every test invocation and stop relying on user's home dir
 # validate release name from configuration file (https://rust-lang-nursery.github.io/rust-cookbook/encoding/complex.html)